Kasturchand Daga: Kasturchand Park

 The ground generally known as KP was part of the land ceded to East India Company by the treaty of 1818.
 It was under the control of British army (Madras Army) for many years.
-It had build few building on this ground as arsenal and had stored several tons of explosive gun powder till late 19th century.
+It had built few building on this ground as arsenal and had stored several tons of explosive gunpowder till late 19th century.
 In 1880 Nagpur Civil Station municipal committee was formed and the land was handed over to the civil authorities.
 Kasturchand Daga donated rupees twenty five thousand for construction of an open pavilion during the exhibition in the year 1905.the Pavilion in the center of the Arsenal Ground.
 This was built with pale sandstone found locally and is a permanent structure destined to be a perpetual memory of the Exhibition of 1908 in days to come.
 The structure is light and graceful in design,characteristically Indian in its intricate arches and elaborate pillars rising one above the other to the delicate cupolas that crown the whole.
 It was designed and carried out by W.B Starkey, the Superintending Engineer, the finest carving being done by local skill.
 A marble plaque over the central arch on the southern side of the Pavilion says that the Pavilion was constructed to commemorate the Industrial Exhibition of 1908 by Diwan Bahadur Kasturchand Daga.
 The plaque now lies unnoticed under a layer of whitewash.

 The Bishop Cotton School completed 50 years in 1913 and its week-long celebrations were inaugurated at the ‘Diwan Kasturchand's Pavilion Ground’.
 It was shortened to "Kasturchand Ground" a name that has stayed with it to date, giving rise to the myth that the land was donated by Diwan Kasturchand Daga.

 Kasturchand Daga was knighted in 1911 and he died in 1917.
 In 1920 his business partner and friend Manekji Dadabhai erected a statue of Sir Daga in the north-east corner of this ground.
 But the ground has belonged to the government military or civil since 1818 and will always belong to it.